 Inspiring people through food is a truly noble job.
 The source of the inspiration in the food Toridoll creates is people.
 More specifically, it is the "heart" within people.
 Believing in that heart and determined to devote all our efforts to it, we will raise the flag of "heart-based" management, advance new reforms, and aim to become the one and only global food company from Japan.

-I opened a yakitori izakaya in Kakogawa City, Hyogo Prefecture in 1985, and in the beginning, there were many days when not a single customer came.
-I was constantly thinking about how to attract customers, and through trial and error, I continued to grow.
-It was during this time that I was shocked to see long lines forming at a Sanuki udon noodle factory in Kagawa Prefecture, where freshly made and boiled udon noodles were served right before your eyes.
-This made me realize firsthand that what draws people in is the 'emotional food experience.'
-Recreating this noodle factory was the beginning of Marugame Seimen, and based on this idea, we have consistently worked to develop various business formats, store development, menu development, and human resource training, thereby achieving growth.
+I opened a yakitori izakaya in Kakogawa City, Hyogo Prefecture in 1985, but in the beginning there were many days when not a single customer came.
+I constantly thought about "how to get customers to come" and continued to experiment and grow.
+During that time, I was shocked to see the long lines at a Sanuki udon noodle factory in Kagawa Prefecture where freshly made and boiled udon noodles were served right in front of the customers.
+I strongly realized firsthand that "what attracts people is a 'KANDO Dining Experiences'."
+Recreating this noodle factory was the beginning of Marugame Seimen, and based on this idea, we have consistently worked on developing various business formats, store designs, menus, and personnel training to achieve growth.

-Examples of moving experiences include "surprising customers through time-consuming demonstrations" and "customer service that resonates with customers."
-For example, Marugame Seimen keeps noodle-making machines and boiling pots in each of its stores.
-This requires investment in the equipment, rent for the space required for installation, and training to ensure consistent quality, which increases running costs, making it a negative in terms of efficiency.
-However, operating the noodle-making machines, taking the time and effort to make udon in front of customers, and serving it fresh creates a moving experience.
-While there are many udon chains, our company has consistently added value through "moving food experiences," which has attracted more customers and established the self-service udon market.
+Emotional experiences include "surprising customers through time-consuming demonstrations and other methods" and "providing customer service that resonates with customers."
+For example, Marugame Seimen has noodle-making machines and boiling pots in each of its stores.
+This is a negative from an efficiency standpoint, as it involves investment in equipment, rent for the space required for installation, and running costs due to the need for training to achieve consistent quality.
+However, by running the noodle-making machines, taking the time and effort to make udon in front of customers, and serving it fresh, an emotional experience is created.
+There are many udon chain restaurants, but our company has consistently added value by providing an "KANDO Dining Experiences," which has allowed us to attract more customers and establish ourselves in the self-service udon market.

 The domestic restaurant industry is expected to face a worsening labor shortage, and efforts are being made to reduce manpower by introducing ordering terminals and food delivery robots.